kyron321/planets/README.md

 _What value(s) will need to exist in the dependency array?
 Why?_

-2. Data fetches may take some time!
-Make use of the the is loading pattern to let the user know that something is happening whilst they await for the data.
+2. Data fetches may take some time.
+Make use of the the is loading pattern to let the user know that something is happening whilst they wait for the data.

 3. Data fetches are common in applications.
 There's a danger that the logic will bloat our components and maybe be useable elsewhere.
 Extract out the data fetch logic to a separate file to tidy up our project a bit.